x-atlas-consortia/ubkg-docs/docs/formats/index.md

 2. colon
 3. underscore

-For best results in your nodes, use only a space or an underscore to distinguish between the SAB and code.
+For best results in your nodes, use a colon, an underscore, or a space, to separate the SAB and code.
-For example, the following are both acceptable representations:
+For example, the following are all acceptable representations:
-1. UBERON 0004086
+1. UBERON:004086
-2. UBERON_004086
+2. UBERON_0004086

-Avoid using colons as delimiters.
+2. UBERON 004086

 Do not use any of the reserved characters in node IDs.

 ###  Recommendations for edges